-The proposed wind energy facilities would be located in the Great Karoo to the north of the town of Loxton.
-The site lies east of the R63 Provincial Main Road, between Loxton and Carnarvon.
+The proposed wind energy facilities would be located in the Great Karoo to the north-east of the town of Loxton.
+The site lies north of the R63 Provincial Main Road, between Loxton and Victoria West.
+This section of the R63 is known as the 'Karoo Highlands Route'.

 It is an expansive semi-arid landscape, with widely scattered farmsteads.
-The large farms mainly support merino sheep, and occasionally dorper sheep, goats and horses, as well as game, mainly small antelope.
+The large farms mainly support merino sheep, and occasionally dorper sheep, goats and horses, as well as game, such as small antelope.